Skip to main content

 Arbitration

 Your other option is to pursue arbitration.
-Arbitration is a dispute resolution process that involves having a neutral, experienced third party hired by the parties (an “arbitrator") review submissions, hear arguments from both sides, and decide the outcome.
-You do not get to appeal the decision of the arbitrator.
+Arbitration is a dispute resolution process that involves having a neutral, experienced third party hired by the parties (an arbitrator) review submissions, hear arguments from both sides, and decide the outcome.
+You can’t appeal the arbitrator’s decision.
 Their decision is final.

 As we pointed out above, at least four companies provide their own specific procedures.
-Once again, make sure you check the terms and conditions of the particular satellite company or streaming service you are concerned about.
+Once again, check the terms and conditions of the particular satellite company or streaming service.
+These companies may change their policies, and customers don’t always pay attention to the updates.

 Waivers, Disclaimers, Time Limitations, and Limitations on Liability